-It’s decided, the Republican National Convention 2020 will be hosted in Charlotte should the city win the bid, which is very likely.
-Charlotte City Council Members met at the Convention Center downtown today, Monday, July 16, 2018 to vote on whether or not the Republican National Convention (RNC) would be hosted in Charlotte, North Carolina for the upcoming 2020 Presidential Election year.
+It’s decided, the Republican National Convention 2020 will be hosted in Charlotte should the city win the bid, which is very likely (Update, the City of Charlotte won the bid).
+Charlotte City Council Members met at the Convention Center downtown today, Monday, July 16, 2018, to vote on whether or not the Republican National Convention (RNC) would be hosted in Charlotte, North Carolina for the upcoming 2020 Presidential Election year.
 By a slim margin of six to five, vote approved to move forward with RNC 2020 in Charlotte.

 Charlotte City Council Members were obviously divided in their views and vote as to whether or not the Republican National Convention 2020 should be hosted in Charlotte during what is going to be a crucial Presidential Election year for Politicians and Citizens alike, who may be leery or even fearful of the negative energy and conflicts among the parties during the event.
 Here is a break-down of the votes for yes and no to RNC hosting in Charlotte.
 A most curious outcome.
 The majority yes votes appear to be those of the more seasoned City Council Members that includes, Eiselt, Mitchell Jr., Egleston, Phipps, Driggs, and the sixth vote cast by Bokhari.
 Conversely, many of the new-comers to the Council voting in a resounding no, which included Winston, Ajmera, Newton, Harlow, and surely no surprise to anyone, the ever-outspoken against the current Republican administration, Mayfield.